sporto/elm-workshop/content/02-hello-world/01-setup.md

 elm-package install -y
 ```

-This will:
+This does a few things:

-- Install core Elm modules for building applications: `html`, `core` and `virtual-dom`
+- Installs core Elm modules for building  applications: `html`, `core` and `virtual-dom`
-- Create a file called `elm-package.json`.
+- Creates a file called `elm-package.json`.
 This file contains a list of dependecies for your project.
 Take a minute to look at it.
-- Add a folder `elm-stuff`.
+- Adds a subfolder named `elm-stuff`.
 This folder contains the downloaded packages and compilation artifacts.

-When checking an Elm project in source control the `elm-stuff` folder should be ignored.
+When tracking an Elm project in source control, you should ignore the `elm-stuff` folder (e.g. by adding it to your project’s `.gitignore` file).